Skip to main content

 Throughout 2024, Anysphere was on a tear.
 The team grew from 4 to 40+ employees.
 Monthly Active Users (MAUs) grew exponentially.
 And the product kept getting better.

-Unlike GitHub Copilot, which relied on third-party models (initially Codex, later GPT-4), Cursor built its own specialized coding model using reinforcement learning and custom training data.
+Unlike GitHub Copilot, which relied on third-party models (initially Codex, later GPT-4), Cursor eventually built its own specialized coding model using reinforcement learning and custom training data.
 Composer was optimized for:

 • Low latency: Most completions in under 30 seconds